quattrobaje3na-png/sc-mining-tool/README.md

 Precision Signature Mapping: Never scan a rock blindly.
 The tool utilizes the latest 4.0 signature standards, allowing you to identify Q-Type, P-Type, M-Type, and specific materials based on their unique signal returns before you ever fire a mining laser.

+[!NOTE]

+Development Alert: Using the "ALL SYSTEMS" filter may currently introduce some junk data or duplicate IDs.
+For the most accurate intel, select your specific target system (Stanton, Pyro, or Nyx) individually.

 🛠️ INSTALLATION & SETUP
 Clone the Repo: git clone https://github.com/quattrobaje3na-png/sc-mining-tool.git